GwgwP/AI-Projects/secondProject/README.md

 <details open>
 <summary> click to expand</summary>

-1. We print the comparisons (heatmap) for RNN vs Custom Naive Bayes.
+1. We print the comparisons (heatmap) for Custom Naive Bayes vs RNN .
-2. We print the comparisons (heatmap) for RNN vs Custom Logistic Regression.
+2. We print the comparisons (heatmap) for Custom Logistic Regression vs RNN.
 </details>